|I heard you, people who wanted a less-sweet Barbarian. :)|

 “Are you deaf?”
 She signed are you deaf with her hands while she said that.
 The suspect watched her gestures curiously but gave no reaction or response.

 She wrote Do you read English? on a blank page in her spiral and turned it around to show him.
-He studied it as if he were truly trying to decipher it.
-But it was clear he had no clue what she’d written.
-He was not disabled mentally—she could see the intelligence in his eyes.
-In fact, she sensed almost a frightening intelligence, beyond what she and her colleagues understood.
+He studied it as if he were truly trying to decipher it, but it was clear he had no clue what she’d written.
+He was not disabled mentally—the intelligence was clear in his eyes.
+In fact, she sensed almost a frightening intellect, beyond what she and her colleagues understood.
 As if he knew things they could never guess.

 Kaiya turned to DeWitt.
 “I don’t think he’s an English speaker.
 I think he’s from another country.
 Hasn’t got a clue what any of us are saying.”